gregoryfryns/GettingAndCleaningDataProject/README.md

   5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 * the "tidy.txt" file, which contains the output of the 5th step described above
 * this "README.md" file
-* the code book describing the values
+* the codebook.txt file, containing the code book that describes the values presented in the "tidy.txt" file